 The recent investigation launched by Italian authorities into alleged price-fixing on flights to and from Sicily during Christmas holidays by many low-cost airlines shows how fliers might have been left with little choice.
-Unless one is a Sicilian resident with access to privileged fares, the round trip is often costly.
+Unless one is an island resident with access to privileged fares, the round trip is often costly.

 I recently did an online search and found flights to Sicily are still quite expensive, costing roughly 300 euros for a return trip from Rome, even if booked well in advance.
 And not all Italian airports serve the destination.